CyKiller/GeneraTeam/README.md

 - Node.js installed on your machine.
 - MongoDB for database services.
 - An OpenAI API key for accessing GPT models.
+- GitHub account for creating a new repository.
+Token needs to be generated.R

 ### Quickstart